 Wise Disk Cleaner does the sort of basic things you'd expect from a disk cleaner - erases temporary files, history, cookies and auto-complete forms but also includes handy features like a "slim down" mode that removes excess junk from Windows installations like sample photos, videos, music and help files - stuff that you'll likely never use that's just taking up space.

-GeekUninstaller Portable is a good complement to the aforementioned clean up programs, it takes a different approach is helping you uninstall programs without leaving leftovers on your PC.
+Both BCUninstaller (Bulk Crap Uninstaller) and GeekUninstaller Portable are good complements to the aforementioned utilities, these take a different approach in helping you uninstall programs without leaving leftovers on your PC.

-VLC is a popular open-source, cross-platform media player that supports multiple audio and video compression methods and file formats.
-The portable version can run from a cloud folder, a local folder or an external drive.
+VLC is the quintessential open-source cross-platform media player.
+VLC supports a wide variety of audio and video file formats.
+The portable version can run from a cloud folder, a local folder, or an external drive.
 It's free and works great, making it a must-have for most portable software collections.

 A Dark Room Portable

-Doublespeak Games in 2013 released an open-source, text-based role-playing game for web browsers called A Dark Room.
+Doublespeak Games released an open-source, text-based role-playing game for web browsers called A Dark Room in 2013.
 Gameplay starts out innocently enough with the user awakening in a dark room and having to tend a fire.
 As play progresses, you take on more responsibility, collecting materials and interacting with characters in the text-based world.
 Soon enough, you're enveloped in what eventually became a runaway success for Android and iOS devices.